-I didn’t like how the class didn’t have a textbook.
-I also didn’t like how the final grade for the class was determined by two essay tests.
+I didn’t particularly appreciate how the class didn’t have a textbook.
+Also, I wouldn’t say I liked how two essay tests determined the class’s final grade.
 A lot could go wrong with having only two essay tests deciding your grade.
 Essay-based tests can be very subjective.

-I have a tendency to think about the worst-case scenario of any situation and then I fixate on it as though it already happened.
-I was worried about blowing the midterm and then needing to earn an A on the final just to squeak by with a C.
+I tend to think about the worst-case scenario of any situation, and then I fixate on it as though it already happened.
+I was worried about blowing the midterm and then needing to earn an A on the final to squeak by with a C.

 I prepared for the midterm exam by studying my notes all weekend long.
-If I had a textbook, I would have also studied that.
+If I had a textbook, I would have also studied that too.

-On the night of the midterm test, John Zogby had a proposal for the class: work eight hours at his polling business and he would raise our grade one complete level.
+On the night of the midterm test, John Zogby presented us with a proposal: work eight hours at his polling business, and he would raise our grade one complete level.
 The offer didn’t seem right.
 What did European history have to do with American politics?

 Because I was so worried about passing the class, I jumped at his offer.
 Almost everyone else in the class did too.